-Credit 1.0 Length: Year Prerequisites Algebra 2 and Departmental Determination
+Prerequisites Algebra 2 and Departmental Determination

 Course consists of a full semester of trigonometry and a semester of advanced algebra and analytic geometry.
-Topics include linear and quadratic functions, circular functions, polar coordinates and complex functions, conics, polynomial and rational functions.
+Topics include linear and quadratic functions, circular functions, conics, polynomial and rational functions.
 A graphing calculator is required for this course.